Essential dimension of group schemes over a local scheme: Definitions and general results

-\begin{lemm} Let us suppose $S$ local and $X\to S$ a finite presentation and faithfully flat morphism with integral fibers of positive dimension.
-For any $S$-dense open subscheme $V$ of a linear affine space $\AA^n_S$ there exists an affine $S$-dense open subscheme $U$ of $X$ with a morphism $U\to V$. \end{lemm}
+\begin{lemm} Let us suppose $S$ local and $X\to S$ is a faithfully flat morphism locally of finite presentation with integral fibers of positive dimension.
+For any $S$-dense open subscheme $V$ of a linear affine space $\mathbb{A}^{n}_{S}$ there exists an affine $S$-dense open subscheme $U$ of $X$ with a morphism $U\to V$. \end{lemm}